IceRaptor/HumanResources/README.md

 * Add slackers event for support; reduces their value for N days has a change in attitude
 * Add motivated event for support; increases their value for N days if you fund it
 * Add feud event; two crews are fighting with each other.
+* Can click hire even if at max berths

 * (REJECTED) Expense costs should be exponential?
 * (REJECTED) Expense changes should have personnel costs (luxury cost, maybe tied to